 Breaking a Nursing Employment Contract – What’s the Big Deal!?

 What’s the big fuss if you back out of a contract last minute?
-When you look at the big picture, you’ll soon understand how detrimental canceling a nursing contract can be.
+You’ll soon understand how detrimental canceling a nursing contract can be for everyone involved.

 If you ever had a hospital cancel their contract on you, you know how heartbreaking it is.
 That’s how your recruiters feel when you pull out of your accepted contract.
-Agency nursing is built on mutual trust and once trust is broken it can be hard to recover!
+Building a trusting relationship with your agency is key.
+Breaking that trust can be challenging to overcome.

-You may not know but there are many people working behind the scenes to get you ready for your next nursing contract.
-In order to fully understand the impact, let’s walk through the process and how it affects those involved.
+There are many people working behind the scenes to get you ready for your next nursing contract.
+To understand the impact, let’s walk through the process and how it affects those involved.